Tag Archives: IGS

 A Review of Recent Trends in High Efficiency Induction Motor Drives

+This article introduces the paper “A Review of Recent Trends in High Efficiency Induction Motor Drives”.
 1. Overview: 2.
 Research Background: Induction Motor (IM) drives are a crucial technology in modern industry, powering various applications including material handling, food and beverage processing, and electric transportation systems like EVs and e-trucks.
-Recently, there’s a growing focus on high-efficiency IM drive systems to reduce energy and fuel consumption, aligning with global sustainability initiatives.
+Recently, there’s a growing focus

 Read More